-A “totaled” car is a car that has been declared by an insurance agency as a total loss.
-Most often, these are cars that have suffered damage to a degree in which that the owner’s insurance company decided that it would be too expensive to fix the car because the overall value of the car is close to being met or even exceeded by the costs of the repairs.
+A “totaled” car is by an insurance agency as a total loss.
+Most often, these cars have suffered damage and the insurance companies decided it is too expensive to fix the car.
+Because the overall value of the car is close to has exceeded by the costs of the repairs.
 Insurers will write off, or “total” a car in a situation like this, and will often offer a settlement to the car’s owner in exchange for taking the wrecked car off their hands.

-This, however, does not mean that the totaled car has been completely wrecked, as in some cases even relatively minor damage may be considered to be too expensive to fix in a lower value car.
+This, however, does not mean that the totaled car has been completely wrecked.
+In some cases, minor damage may be too expensive to fix in a lower-value car.
 In other cases, however, a car can be declared a total loss if it has been stolen and has gone unrecovered for a specific period of time.

-Cars in any of these circumstances become property of the insurance company and are reclassified as salvage.
-This means the car has to be issued a new title that lists its status as a salvage vehicle under state law.
+Cars in any of these circumstances become the property of the insurance company and are reclassified as salvage.
+This means the car needs a new title that lists its status as a salvage vehicle under state law.
 Insurers then take these salvage cars that they now own and attempt to sell them off to the highest bidder at a used car auction.

 Why Buy a Salvage Car?

 While each state has different regulations, there are several aspects in common.
 The most important one is that you cannot get a car with a salvage title back on the road without repairing it first.
 This means that if you do buy a damaged salvage car at auction, you can’t drive it until it’s rebuilt to the point where your state will let it back on the road once more.
 For most people, this may seem like a bad deal.

 However, there are some advantages to buying and then rebuilding a salvage vehicle.
 First and foremost: buying a salvage car at auction can be incredibly inexpensive, as insurers just want the car out of their possession and are little interested in recovering their costs.